Graph-based Thermal-Inertial SLAM with Probabilistic Neural Networks: Conclusion

-\begin{IEEEbiography}[{ }]{Muhamad Risqi U. Saputra} is currently a postdoctoral research associate at the Cyber-Physical Systems group, Computer Science Department, University of Oxford, working on EPSRC grant ``ACE-OPS: From Autonomy to Cognitive assistance in Emergency OPerationS''.
-Previously, he did his DPhil degree at the same department.
-He obtained BEng and MEng degree both at the Department of Electrical Engineering and Information Technology, Universtas Gadjah Mada, Indonesia.
-His research interests revolves around the intersection between computer vision and machine learning, applied to a wide range of problems including navigation, positioning, mapping, object detection, or semantic segmentation, among others. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Muhamad Risqi U. Saputra} is currently an Assistant Professor in Data Science at Monash University, Indonesia.
+Previously, he was a postdoctoral research associate in Computer Science Department, University of Oxford, UK.
+He also obtained his DPhil degree from Oxford.
+Before coming to Oxford, he received his bachelor and master degrees from the Department of Electrical Engineering and Information Technology, Universtas Gadjah Mada, Indonesia.
+His main research interests revolves around machine learning, computer vision, and cyber-physical systems. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Chris Xiaoxuan Lu} is currently an Assistant Professor (Lecturer) in the School of Informatics at University of Edinburgh.
+\begin{IEEEbiography}[{ }]{Chris Xiaoxuan Lu} is currently an Assistant Professor (UK Lecturer) in the School of Informatics at University of Edinburgh.
 Before that he did both PhD study and post-doctoral research in the Department of Computer Science, University of Oxford.
 His research interest lies in Cyber Physical Systems, Robotics and Autonomous Systems and Artificial Intelligence of Things (AIoT). \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Pedro Porto B. de Gusmao} currently holds a postdoctoral research position at the Cyber-Physical Systems group, working on the NIST grant "Pervasive, Accurate, and Reliable Location Based Services for Emergency Responders”.
+\begin{IEEEbiography}[{ }]{Pedro Porto B. de Gusmao} currently holds a senior research associate position at the Department of Computer Science and Technology, University of Cambridge, UK.
+Previously, he was a postdoctoral researcher at the Cyber-Physical Systems group, University of Oxford.
 He received bachelors degree in Telecommunication Engineering from the University of Sao Paulo and masters degree on the same field from the Politecnico di Torino in a double degree program.
 In 2017, he obtained his PhD from the same Politecnico.
 His research interests include computer vision, machine learning and signal processing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Bing Wang} is currently PhD student at Department of Computer Science, University of Oxford.
 Before that, he obtained his BEng Degree at Shenzhen University, China.
 His research interest lies in camera localization, feature detection, description and matching, and cross-domain representation learning. \end{IEEEbiography}